garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

 Local mode always takes the precedence over sync mode if there are any conflicting service names.

 Health checks are disabled for services running in local mode.

-See the [Local Mode guide](https://docs.garden.io/bonsai-0.13/guides/running-service-in-local-mode) for more information.

 Note!
 This feature is still experimental.
 Some incompatible changes can be made until the first non-experimental release.